aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 The greatest danger could be your stupidity.
+> 🥠 An alien of some sort will be appearing to you shortly.

-Last update: Sun Apr 27 05:09:14 2025
+Last update: Mon Apr 28 05:14:09 2025

 ### Let's play! 🎮